waynodiablo/Oystercard/boris_bikes.md

   let(:station) { DockingStation.new(:capacity => 123) }

-  it "should allow setting default capacity on initialising" do
+  it 'should allow setting default capacity on initialising' do
     expect(station.capacity).to eq(123)
   end
 end